estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	ORG	Hansa	0	root
+1	ORG	Norma	0	root

 2	OTHER	-	1	punct

-3	OTHER	Hoiu	1	parataxis
+3	OTHER	Viljandi	1	parataxis

 has_ner: True